At the British Science Association, social sustainability and the social legacy of our programmes have always been at the heart of our work.

 Ensure sustainable consumption and production patterns

-- We will provide vegan food throughout the Festival via our dedicated food stall and encourage visitors to try it;
+- We will provide vegan food throughout the Festival and encourage visitors to try it;

-- We have cut down the printing of collateral (programmes, leaflets, posters etc) by ~ 40,000 items compared to previous years.
-We will now print less than 5,000 essential pieces of collateral, which are all recyclable and locally sourced to reduce transport emissions;
+- We have cut down the printing of collateral (programmes, leaflets, posters etc) compared to previous years.
+We now print collateral only when we run out of stock.
+The printed material are all recyclable and locally sourced to reduce transport emissions;

-- We have radically redesigned our site dressing and branding production:
+- We have redesigned our site dressing and branding production:

-- We are eliminating single-use plastic signage by employing additional Festival Assistants to help visitors with wayfinding;
+- We are reducing single-use signage by employing additional Festival Assistants to help visitors with wayfinding;

 GOAL 13: CLIMATE ACTION